javinizer/Javinizer/README.md

     -RestoreSettings <String>
         The restoresettings parameter will restore your archive created from the backupsettings parameter to the root module folder.

+    -OpenLog [<SwitchParameter>]
+        The openlog parameter will open the Javinizer.log file located in your module path.

     -GetThumbs [<SwitchParameter>]
         The getthumbs parameter will fully update your R18 actress and thumbnail csv database file which will attempt to write unknown actress thumburls on sort.